Team news, tickets, travel and more...

 Tickets go off sale at 12pm on Friday 16th November.
 Pre-booked tickets can be collected from Adams Park before that time, or from The Stadium Of Light from 1.30pm on the day of the game.

-Sunderland are missing Tom Flanagan and Bali Mumba who are on international duty, while long-serving midfielder Lee Cattermole is sidelined due to injury, which could hand an opportunity to the Black Cats' former Chairboy Luke O'Nien.
+Sunderland are missing Bali Mumba who is on international duty, though Tom Flanagan is now available after being released from his call-up by Northern Ireland.
+Long-serving midfielder Lee Cattermole is sidelined due to injury, which could hand an opportunity to the Black Cats' former Chairboy Luke O'Nien.
 Max Power is back from suspension, but attackers Duncan Watmore and Charlie Wyke are still on the road to recovery from their injury problems.

 Wycombe will hand a second debut to Matt Ingram in goal after the QPR man returned on an emergency loan following injuries to Ryan Allsop and Yves Ma-Kalambay, while Anthony Stewart, Sam Saunders, Matt Bloomfield, Michael Harriman, Adebayo Akinfenwa, Darius Charles and Nathan Tyson are all nearing a return to the side after injury ahead of the Christmas schedule.